JERUSALEM 50ºF - 50ºF

 Breakfast.
 Early departure to border of Israel and Jordan.
 Arrival at Sheik Hussein Bridge to complete border and visa procedures.
 Welcome to Jordan!
 We explore the FORTRESS OF AJLUN, an imposing castle dating back to the 12th century.
 In this area, Muslims and Orthodox Christians have always lived together.
 We visit the historic CHURCH OF SAINT SERGIUS.
 Shall we all pray for peace?
 Lunch included.
 We continue to JERASH to visit its impressive Roman archaeological site.
 We then travel to AMMAN.
 Arrival and accommodation.NOTE: The Sheik Hussein border must be crossed on a special bus for this purpose.
-This costs around $3 per person, which must be paid directly by the passengers themselves.FEES: Each country requires an entry/exit fee that passengers must pay directly at their destination.
+This costs around $3 per person, which must be paid directly by the passengers themselves.IMPORTANT NOTE: There are customs regulations upon arrival in JORDAN that prohibit the entry of religious objects.
+These objects can be withdrawn from the passenger without prior notice and without any compensation.
+Europamundo is not responsible if this happens.FEES: Each country requires an entry/exit fee that passengers must pay directly at their destination.
 For guidance purposes, these are the fees/visa fees that may apply (prices subject to change without notice): Israel: $32 (Departure Fee to Jordan); Jordan: 40 dinars/$60 (Sheik Hussein Border visa).

 We will depart towards the CASTLES OF THE DESERT, built between the 7th and 8th centuries.
 We will visit QASR KHARANA, with its imposing structure of thick walls and the QUSAYR AMRA World Heritage Site, notable for its remarkable frescoes.
 Then, we travel to MADABA, lunch is included.
 We will visit the Madaba Archaeological Park, which we cross via an ancient Roman road, and the Church of St. George, with its fantastic 6th Century mosaic representing the oldest known map of the Holy Land.
 We continue to MOUNT NEBO, where Moses stopped to look over the Promised Land.
 Return to Amman.
 Arrival and free time.